See what we can offer

 MediationThe world of business is becoming ever more proactive in dealing with workforce issues of all kinds.
 Workplace mediation can help.
 Some issues which arise in the workplace are not easily dealt with using the traditional routes of disciplinary and grievance processes.
 Whether you want to resolve a difficult working relationship, or proactively address a minor issue before it develops to a formal disciplinary or grievance matter, we can help you.
 The essence of mediation is flexibility.
 We use our skills to build trust between the parties, create the right conditions for the staff involved to speak honestly and openly to each other about the issues they face, and agree solutions.
 We can help you to mediate a very wide variety of workplace issues using techniques which are very flexible and tailored to the specific situation.
 Most of our work involves either providing a mediator to work with the staff involved or to come to your workplace and host a meeting to help the staff create a long term and mutually agreeable solution, or training staff to be mediators themselves and mentoring them as they develop their experience and deal with difficult problems.

-Mulberry’s In-houseMulberry’s In-House is an innovative service providing you with experienced employment lawyers whenever you need them, or on an ongoing basis, like having an In-House employment team, without the cost.
-We will work with you to provide a fee structure that fits with your business and project, with no added costs.
+We will work with your business to provide a fee structure that fits with your business or project, with no added costs.

 Post Termination RestrictionsMany employment contracts contain clauses which seek to prevent an employee working for a competitor after they have left employment or from poaching the employer’s customers, clients or employees.
 Such clauses will only be enforceable if they go no further than is necessary for to protect the employer’s legitimate business interest.
 It is crucial to take expert advice on such clauses if you think that your new venture or employment may infringe them as your employer may be able to obtain an injunction preventing the breach or damages in the event that the employer suffers loss as a result.
 If you are a business which wants to ensure that your business is protected we can help you prepare contracts that will give you the peace of mind you need to protect your business.